 Let’s go over some atrial fibrillation tips for nurses and how you can talk to your patient so they can stay as calm as possible while you work quickly and diligently to get this urgent issue addressed.

-If you have a patient who just flipped into uncontrolled atrial fibrillation, even if they can’t feel it, they probably are freaking out, especially if they can see their heart rate on the monitor or the vitals machine next to them.
+If you have a patient who just flipped into uncontrolled atrial fibrillation, even if they can’t feel it, they may be worried, especially if they can see their heart rate on the monitor or the vitals machine next to them.

 The most important thing you, as their capable and confident nurse, can do is stay calm.